Top 10 Sammy Hagar 70s Songs

 Feature Photo: TDC Photography / Shutterstock.com

 Our Top 10 Sammy Hagar 70s songs list looks back at the red rockers’ best material from the decade of the 1970s.
 Like many classic rock fans, we first discovered Sammy Hagar in the 1970s as a solo artist.
-Of course, there were many rock fans who know of him as the vocalist for Montrose.
+Of course, there were many rock fans who knew of him as the vocalist for Montrose.
 Although, he had not made a name for himself on a mass cultural level yet.
-In that band as he was simply a band member and their lead vocalist.
+He was simply a band member and the lead vocalist in that band.
 It was as the opening act for Boston in 1977 when many rock and roll fans were first introduced to the passionate vocals and high-energy performances that Sammy Hagar delivered every night on the concert stage.
-This writer saw Sammy Hagar open for Boston at New York’s Madison Square Garden in 1977, went straight to the record store the next day, and purchased what we all call the Red album.
-From that moment on, Sammy Hagar has been at the top of our list as one of the greatest rock and roll singers and artists of all time.

 Sammy Hagar’s debut solo album, Nine On A Ten Scale, was released in 1976.
-While that album loomed mainly under the radar in the music business, his sophomore album, entitled Sammy Hagar, released in 1977, made a lot of noise.
+While that album loomed mainly under the radar in the music business, his sophomore album, Sammy Hagar, released in 1977, made a lot of noise.
 A genuinely excellent rock record, the album has remained a favorite of Sammy Hagar fans since its release.
 Sammy Hagar released his third album in 1977 called Musical Chairs.
 Sammy Hagar’s final album of the decade, entitled Street Machine, was released in 1979.
 We also can’t forget the excellent live album that Sammy Hagar released in 1978 entitled All Night Long.

 Our Top 10 Sammy Hagar Songs of the 1970s celebrates ten of our favorite Sammy songs from the decade that gave us all so much great rock and roll music.